-The mitigation project proposed in Attachment C of the Northwest District Plan Remand Transportation Model Technical Report is a component of a larger project.
-The larger project is identified in the City's TSP as Project #60027--23rd/Vaughn, NW: Intersection Improvements.
-It is described as: "Improve intersection to reduce congestion, improve pedestrian access, and provide a transition into the Northwest District."
+The mitigation project proposed in Attachment C of the Northwest District Plan Remand Transportation Model Technical will be added, as a project element, to a larger project identified in the City's TSP as Project #60027--23rd/Vaughn, NW: Intersection Improvements.
+Project #60027 is primarily a placeholder for a project with a scope and specific improvements to be determined by a later study, and is described as: "Improve intersection to reduce congestion, improve pedestrian access, and provide a transition into the Northwest District."
 It has a cost estimate of \$540,000 with a projected time frame of 6-10 years.
+The project element in Attachment C of the Northwest District Plan Remand Transportation Model Technical Report will be identified as a priority component of Project #60027 in keeping with the directives of this ordinance.
+In addition, the timeframe identified for the project will be revised from Years 6-10 to Years 1-5, also in keeping with the directives of this ordinance.
+The City TSP was adopted in 2002, and has been updated twice, most recently in 2007.

-This project was added to the TSP after the Northwest District Plan was originally adopted in 2003 and is based on additional information from detailed traffic studies.
+Project #60027 was added to the TSP after the Northwest District Plan was originally adopted in 2003.
 It is intended to address not just congestion at the ramps, but pedestrian improvements and additional transitions into the neighborhood.
-The proposed mitigation project in Attachment C of the Northwest District Plan Remand Transportation Model Technical Report is one component of this larger project.
-It will mitigate traffic impacts at the ramps since it only requires the reconfiguration of the lanes and signalization at the ramps.
-The City TSP was adopted in 2002, and has been updated twice, most recently in 2007.
+The proposed mitigation project in Attachment C of the Northwest District Plan Remand Transportation Model Technical Report will mitigate traffic impacts at the ramps and requires only the re-configuration of the lanes and signalization at the ramps.

 The mitigation project identified in Attachment C of the Northwest District Plan Remand Transportation Model Technical Report is reasonably likely to be funded during the planning period for several reasons.

-First, the project is a component of Project #60027 identified in the TSP.
+First, this ordinance directs the Bureau of Transportation to amend project #60027's description to make the mitigation project a priority element and to change the time frame from 6-10 years to 1-5 years.
 The TSP was adopted in 2002 with a financial plan that includes funding for projects.
-The TSP has been updated twice, most recently in 2007.